julian3bk/Sudoku_Solver/README.md

 ## Building
-If your pwd is Sudoku_Solver, entering 'make' in the terminal will build the solve application and a driver.
-The driver can be exercised by 'make testing'
+If your pwd is Sudoku_Solver, entering `make` in the terminal will build the solve application and a driver.
+The driver can be exercised by `make testing`.

 ## Using the Program